CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 ## Estimating Risk Ratios and Risk Differences Using Regression (Naimi & Whitcomb, 2020)

-Recently, I discover a paper wrote by Naimi and Whitcomb (2020), in which these authors provided the mean to estimate the odds ratio, the relative risk ratio and the risk difference using the `glm` function and by selecting the appropriate link function.
-They provided R codes to allow reproduction of their results.
+Recently, I discover a paper written by Naimi and Whitcomb (2020), in which these authors provided the mean to estimate the odds ratio, the relative risk ratio, and the risk difference using the `glm` function and by selecting the appropriate link function.
+They provided R codes to allow the reproduction of their results.
 Here, we will explore how to use those different links with another concrete example.

 ## Odds ratio, Relative risk ratio and risk difference ratio

-Traditionally estimated in epidemiological studies, we will discover three estimates, that are, the odds ratio, the relative risk ratio and the risk difference, and how to obtain them using a Generalized linear models in R.
+Traditionally estimated in epidemiological studies, we will discover three estimates, that are, the odds ratio, the relative risk ratio, and the risk difference, and how to obtain them using Generalized linear models in R.

 The odds ratio expresses the ratio between the odd of a binomial